nodeontrain/nodeontrain.xyz/tuts/remember_me.md

 permalink: /tuts/remember_me/
 ---

-The login system we finished in ["Logging in" section](https://nodeontrain.xyz/tuts/logging_in/) is self-contained and fully functional, but most websites have the additional capability of remembering users’ sessions even after they close their browsers.
-In this section, we’ll start by remembering user logins by default, expiring their sessions only when they explicitly log out.
+The login system we finished in ["Logging in" section](https://nodeontrain.xyz/tuts/logging_in/) is self-contained and fully functional, but most websites have the additional capability of remembering users' sessions even after they close their browsers.
+In this section, we'll start by remembering user logins by default, expiring their sessions only when they explicitly log out.

 ### Remember token and digest

-In ["Logging in" Section](https://nodeontrain.xyz/tuts/logging_in/), we used the Rails session method to store the user’s id, but this information disappears when the user closes their browser.
-In this section, we’ll take the first step toward persistent sessions by generating a remember token appropriate for creating permanent cookies together with a secure remember digest for authenticating those tokens.
+In ["Logging in" Section](https://nodeontrain.xyz/tuts/logging_in/), we used the Rails session method to store the user's id, but this information disappears when the user closes their browser.
+In this section, we'll take the first step toward persistent sessions by generating a remember token appropriate for creating permanent cookies together with a secure remember digest for authenticating those tokens.

-We’ll start by adding the required `remember_digest` attribute to the User model
+We'll start by adding the required `remember_digest` attribute to the User model

 {% highlight bash %}
 ~/sample_app $ sequelize migration:create --name add_remember_digest_to_users